travis-ci/docs-travis-ci-com/blog/_posts/2012-07-27-improving-quality-of-service-on-travis-ci.md

 This had the advantage that they'd be popped off in the order they arrived in Travis, and we wouldn't have to worry about scheduling.

-But it also meant that our queues would be the single source of truth about what needs to be built next, which in turn introduces a single point of failure and pushed state into the message broker.
+But it also meant that our queues would have to be kept in sync with the database.
+Should we lose the jobs queued in RabbitMQ for some reason, we had to manually queue them.
+With the new logic, the database is the single source of truth and jobs are only queued if there's capacity available to build them.

 Instead of pushing a job immediately on the queue, it's now only stored in the database.
 A job is now scheduled based on the heartbeats we receive from a